24th July 2019

 In response to the issue of the shortage of helium gas, Professor Ian Crawford, of Birkbeck College, in the University of London, said,

-“There are about 22 grams of helium in every cubic metre of lunar soil […] so you could envisage the day when it becomes economic to build mines on the moon to supply us with helium.
+“There are about 22 grams of helium in every cubic meter of lunar soil […] so you could envisage the day when it becomes economic to build mines on the moon to supply us with helium.
 It just depends how expensive our own sources become.”

 So, why is helium abundant on the moon but not on earth?